sandeepkumar-skb/pytorch_multistreaming/seq_block_custom_op/README.md

 ### Introduction
- We have a model which has 2 submodels that can be launched on different CUDA Streams.
-Since can launch the submodels on different CUDA streams using the Python API (context manager) but this is not feasible because we want to deploy using TorchScript.
-Python context manager to launch on different streams are currently not exportable.
+Our model has 2 submodels that can be launched on different CUDA Streams to improve the performance.
+We can launch the submodels on different CUDA streams using the Python API (context manager) but this is not exportable to TorchScript which is importing for serving(inference).
+So, the approach here is to create a custom op to launch the submodules on separate streams in C++/TorchScript and then use those custom-op as plugins in the original model.

- So, here we are doing the following things:
+**Steps:**
- 1. Exporting the model to .pth file
+ 1. Export the model to .pth file
- 2. Creating a Custom Op to load the .pth file, extract the submodels and launch them on different CUDA streams.
-It will then return the output tensor.
+ 2. Create a Custom Op to load the .pth file, extract the submodels and launch them on different CUDA streams.
+Return the output tensor.
  3. This OP is then converted to a torch library using CMake.
  4. This library is loaded into the original model and will used instead of the raw python submodels.
- 5. Advantage of creating this into a library is that this is now exportable.
-If we have created a C++ extension in `pytorch_cpp_multistream` experiments, then we wouldn't be able to export the model.
+ 5. Using custom op library allows the model to be exportable with the plugins.
+If we have created a C++ extension as demo'ed [pytorch_cpp_multistream](https://github.com/sandeepkumar-skb/pytorch_multistreaming/tree/main/pytorch_cpp_multistream) experiments, then we will not be able export the model.